richbodo/h2gc/clients/lin/README.md

 How to make a checkscript for use with H2GC
 ============================================

-You could just write a script and throw it in the H2GC directory to have it run, but that would suck.
+You could just write a script and throw it in the H2GC directory to have it run, but we want to do better than that.

-In the future, StatusCheck will have to have a mechanism to prevent just anyone from doing that, and also to enforce some rules.
+There are loads of ways to improve this system, however, where I am today is just getting something working.

-So here goes.
+So here are some rules that one can follow to make checks friendly to end users.

 Note the goals here are simplicity, ease of use for end-users, extensibility, update-system-angnostic-ness, and check-freshness.